Terry Donahue, winningest UCLA football coach, dies at 77

-The school said he died at his home in Newport Beach after a two-year struggle with cancer.
+The school said he died Sunday at his home in Newport Beach after a two-year fight with cancer.

 Donahue has the most wins (98) of any coach in Pac-12 history and also the most wins (151) in UCLA history.
-He coached the Bruins from 1971-75, working as an assistant under Pepper Rodgers and then Dick Vermeil, before taking over as head coach at age 31 and serving from 1976-95.
+He worked as an assistant coaching the Bruins under Pepper Rodgers and then Dick Vermeil from 1971-75, before taking over as head coach at age 31 and serving from 1976-95.
 His first job out of college was as an assistant to Rodgers at Kansas for one season.

 Born in Los Angeles, Terrence Michael Donahue graduated from Notre Dame High in Sherman Oaks before going to UCLA.
 He joined the football team as a walk-on defensive lineman in 1965.
 He helped lead the Bruins to their first-ever Rose Bowl win in 1966 with an upset of previously undefeated and top-ranked Michigan State.

 He had a 151-74-8 coaching record at UCLA and a 98-51-5 mark in Pac-12 play.
 The Bruins won or shared five league titles during Donahue’s tenure.
-He coached such future Hall of Famers as quarterback Troy Aikman, safety Kenny Easley and outside linebacker Jonathan Ogden.
+He coached such future Hall of Famers as Troy Aikman, Kenny Easley and Jonathan Ogden.

 Donahue was inducted into the College Football Hall of Fame in 2000.
 He joined the Rose Bowl Hall of Fame in 1997, and the press box at the Rose Bowl was named for him in 2013.